-3. Digging Tool
+- Digging Tool

-4. Pin Pointer
+- Pin Pointer

-7. Finds Pouch
+- Finds Pouch

 These are some of the basics of the hobby.
 You don’t have to have all these items to start out.
 It does make it easier once you have them.
 Take a minute and look at each one.

 Pin Pointer: A Pin Pointer is like a smaller version of your detector.
-The detector can tell you where in the ground your target is ... the Pin Pointer helps to locate the small object in the hole you dig.
-The Pin Pointer is a small hand-held device that beeps and vibrates when it gets close to the target.
-When looking for a coin sized object or perhaps something smaller ... a Pin Pointer makes all the difference in the world.
+The detector can tell you where your target is in the ground, but it can still be difficult to find in the dirt or hole.
+The Pin Pointer helps to locate the small object in the hole you dig.
+The Pin Pointer is a small hand-held device that beeps and vibrates with increasing intensity when it gets close to the target.
+When looking for a coin sized object or perhaps something smaller, a Pin Pointer makes all the difference in the world.
 I started out without one and it made the hobby very frustrating at times.
 My detector told me there was a target in the ground but when it came to locating it in the dirt; it was next to impossible at times.
 Was it still in the ground?
 Was it in the loose dirt?
 Was it in the dirt lying outside of the hole?
 The Pin Pointer will speed up your recovery time and make the hobby much more rewarding and enjoyable.
 Again you don’t have to have one ... but you’ll be glad if you do.
-Gloves: Are often thought of as not needed - just a personal preference but I wear cheap garden gloves while hunting.
-When it comes to digging in the dirt it helps to keep my hands from getting all gritty.
-In the winter time it also helps keep my hands warm plus it might keep you from cutting yourself on a sharp object you’re pulling from the ground.
-Boots: Rubber boots are really helpful on those days when your hunting ground is wet.
-I usually hunt on the weekends.
-If it rains much on Thursday or Friday the hunting ground can get pretty wet.
-So I always take rubber boots along.
-The good thing about the ground being wet is it can make the targets show up better to your detector.
-Investment in a pair of rubber boots - you’ll be glad you did.
+We use the Garrett Propointer AT, it’s high quality and waterproof.